apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### November 8th, 2019: Apache Jackrabbit 2.18.4 released
+Apache Jackrabbit 2.18.4 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.18) page for more details.

 #### October 15th, 2019: Apache Jackrabbit Oak 1.6.18 released
 Jackrabbit Oak 1.6.18 is a patch release that contains fixes and improvements over the previous 1.6.x release.
 See the